List of the cities in Thessaly which issued coins in ancient times and a collection of coins from the area

 Reference: RPC 1435-1436; Burrer Em.
 1, Series 3, Grp.
 1a, 43 corr.
 (A15/R34; rev. legend)

 ΑΝΤΙΓΟΝΟΥ ΣΤΡΑΤΗΓΟΥ, Athena Itonia striding right, hurling spear held in her right hand, shield on her left arm; monogram in left field.

 Details about GALLIENUS 253AD Koinon of Thessaly Athena Authentic Ancient Roman Coin i49342

 Bronze Tetrassarion 25mm (10.33 grams) of Koinon of Thessaly in Thessaly

 Reference: Sear GIC 4530 var.; Burrer, MA–G 53; BCD Thessaly II 991.2-991.3

 AVT. ΓΑΛΛΗNΟC ΑVΓ, Radiate, draped, and cuirassed bust right.

 KOINON ΘЄΣΣΑΛΩΝ, Athena Itonia striding right, hurling spear with right hand, shield on left arm; Δ (mark of value) to left.

 Article by Ilya Zlobin, world-renowned expert numismatist, enthusiast, author and dealer in authentic ancient Greek, ancient Roman, ancient Byzantine coins and beyond.

-An interesting video pertaining to ancient coins.
-An expert numismatist published this to educate people.
+An interesting blog post pertaining to ancient coins.
+World-renowned numismatic expert published this for educational purposes.